faraui/markov-tg-bot/README.md

 # markov
-Reduced markov algorithms interpeter and a Telegram bot to execute and manage these via.
-Many unique self written reduced markov algorithms included.
+Markov algorithms interpeter and a Telegram bot to execute and manage these via.
+Many unique self written markov algorithms included.
 Interpreter and a Telegram bot are written in Python.

 The project is abandoned for more than 2 years and there is just a little intentions of resuming work on it.